spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/merchants/managing-merchants.md

 {% info_block infoBox "Info" %}

-To restrict access to the Merchant Portal, on the *Merchants* page, in *Actions*, you can create merchant users only after the merchant is created.
-During the merchant creation process, this tab exists, but all the actions are disabled."
+To restrict access to the Merchant Portal, on the **Merchants** page, in **Actions**, you can create merchant users only after the merchant is created.
+During the merchant creation process, this tab exists, but all the actions are disabled.

 {% endinfo_block %}

 ## Approving and denying merchants

 Merchant approval is the process when a Marketplace administrator changes the status of the merchant record according to the flow described in the [Merchant statuses](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html#merchant-statuses) section.
 After the initial merchant registration, the status is always set to **Waiting for Approval** and is subject to change by a Marketplace administrator after their review.
-To approve the merchant, click **Approve Access** in the *Actions* column of the *Merchants* page.
+To approve the merchant, click **Approve Access** in the **Actions** column of the **Merchants** page.

 {% info_block infoBox "Info" %}

-To restrict access to the Merchant Portal, on the *Merchants* page, in the *Actions* column, click **Deny Access**.
+To restrict access to the Merchant Portal, on the **Merchants** page, in the **Actions** column, click **Deny Access**.

 {% endinfo_block %}